 The Plan is authorized to establish or amend the obligation to make contributions under the provisions of Sections 1.423 and 1.465 of the Howard County Code.
 The Plan's funding policy provides for periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate assets to pay benefits when due.
 Participant contributions are 8.5% of base pay for participating Corrections employees with less than 20 years of creditable service, 0% of base pay for participating Correction employees with greater than 20 years of creditable service and effective January 1, 2014, 3% of base pay for other participants.
-The County funds the remainder of the cost of employees' participation in the Plan which was 11.5% of covered payroll in fiscal year 2019 and 12.4% in fiscal year 2018.
-In fiscal year 2018, the County contribution to the Plan was in excess of the actuarially determined contribution which was determined through an actuarial valuation performed at July 1, 2017.
-This increase in contribution was adopted in order to maintain stability from year to year.
-Expenses incurred in the administration and operation of the Plan are funded by the Plan.
+The County funds the remainder of the cost of employees' participation in the Plan which was 11.6% of covered payroll in fiscal year 2020 and 11.5% in fiscal year 2019.